 We may collect and use your personal data (this means any information which identifies you, or which can be identified as relating to you personally, such as your name, address, phone number, email address or member number).
 We’ll only collect the personal data we need and we’ll make it clear at the point of collection why we are collecting it.

 This personal data you give us may include your name, title, address, date of birth, age, gender, email address, and telephone numbers.
+We may also capture images and film in which you are identifiable.

 We may automatically collect information as you use our website.
 This may include the pages you have visited, information about the device or browser you are using, any errors you encountered and data relating to any online transactions.
 In whatever way you interact with us, such interaction may create other items of personal data.